Arsenic-ATG/8085/README.md

 <!-- TODO: add a banner here -->
 # 8085

-The Intel 8085 is a classic 8-bit microprocessor that was widely used in the 1970s and 1980s in a variety of computer systems.
+The [Intel 8085](https://en.wikipedia.org/wiki/Intel_8085) is a classic 8-bit microprocessor that was widely used in the 1970s and 1980s in a variety of computer systems.
 This project is a software emulator for the 8085 processor using C++ programming language.
 The emulator allows users to run programs written for the 8085 on modern computer systems.

 ## Prerequisites

-### For user ( If you just want to just use this project )
+### For user ( If you just want to just use this project ) 👩‍🔧

   - Standard C++ compiler ( supporting C++17 or above )
   - [optional] Cmake build tool
   - [optional] Git version control system

-### for developers ( If you want to contribute to this project )
+### for developers ( If you want to contribute to this project ) 🧑‍💻

   - A text editor to view/edit code
   - Git version control system